Given the price of visiting London and checking out some of the best tourist sights in the city I’m sure there’s a lot of people wondering:

 Unfortunately, I don’t think that the pass is actually valid for 24 hours, I think that it’s only good for the day that you’re using it, so I recommend getting to the office first thing in the morning so that you can pick it up and start your day.

-One thing I want to mention is that make sure that you print out the online voucher that you get because I ran into some trouble trying to get the voucher with just a PDF of it saved on my smartphone.
+One thing I want to mention is that make sure that you print out the online voucher that you get because I ran into some trouble trying to get the voucher with just a PDF saved to my smartphone.

 I would hope that in the near future it becomes possible to just show the voucher on a smartphone because having to print something out can be a hassle since many people don’t own printers these days and having to carry around a piece of paper can be a pain in the butt as well.